Thierry Noir

-Thierry Noir (born 1958) is a French artist and muralist based in Berlin.
+Thierry Noir (/fr/; born 1958) is a French artist and muralist based in Berlin.
 He is considered the first artist to paint the Berlin Wall in the 1980s.
 He created brightly-colored paintings across large spans of the Berlin Wall and some of these original paintings can still be seen on surviving segments of the Wall in art collections and on the East Side Gallery.
 Noir's work and style are now considered iconic, and Noir is also regarded as one of the forerunners of the street art movement as a whole.
 He continues to create murals worldwide in cities including London, Los Angeles, and Sydney.

 Early life

 Thierry Noir was born in Lyon, France, in 1958.
 At age 23 in January 1982, he moved to West Berlin with two small suitcases after purchasing a one-way train ticket.
 He was inspired by musicians David Bowie, Nina Hagen, and Iggy Pop who also lived in West Berlin at the time.
 The lyrics to Lou Reed's "Berlin" also convinced Noir to stay.
 He initially lived in a squat (the Georg von Rauch House) in Mariannenplatz overlooking the Berlin Wall.
 Upon arriving in Berlin, Noir himself became a musician and toured as a multi-instrumentalist in the German musical group, Sprung aus den Wolken.